N° 005 — Toastmasters companion layer

 Clubs as context first, coordination second, authority last.

-Community-run shared spaces with published agendas, role boards, drill packs, and lightweight reminders.
+Evaluations and personal rehearsal for a real club room, plus role-by-role prep guides like Toastmaster of the Evening and Table Topics Master.
+Community-run shared spaces add published agendas, role boards, drill packs, and lightweight reminders.

 Still outside launch